 Starch

-Starch is a carbohydrate found in many plants and is commonly used as a thickening agent in food products.
+Starch is a carbohydrate commonly used as a thickening agent in cooking and food manufacturing.
+It can be derived from a variety of sources, including grains and tubers.

 What is Starch?